Spyxxer/Link_Opener/ReadME.md

 By following these steps, you can efficiently open links from your email using automation and ensure that all links are successfully loaded.

+## Troubleshooting Modules

+If you encounter issues with the modules, follow these steps to resolve them:

+1. Make sure you have activated your virtual environment in the working directory where you intend to use the modules.

+2. Install the required module using the following command:

+   -By following these steps, you can ensure that the required modules are correctly installed and accessible within your virtual environment.

+   -Remember to replace `(module required)` with the actual name of the module you need to install.